adamquintero81/aqScroller/README.md

 ## Motivation

 I needed a way to simplify automatic scrolling to elements in my AngularJS apps, so I adapted the methods from ngSmoothScroll @ https://github.com/d-oliveros/ngSmoothScroll.
-All functions, directives, and services are contained within AngularJS , no global namespace used.
+All functions, directives, and services are contained within AngularJS, no global namespace used.

 ## Code Example